The Ultimate Roof Tent Buyers Guide

 Canvas Quality

 Polycotton canvas.
-This is what you want, but there are huge differences between the quality, performance and longevity of polycotton canavs used on Chinese origin roof tents vs the South African woven canvas used on premium world brand roof tents.
+This is what you want, but there are huge differences between the quality, performance and longevity of polycotton canvas used on locally rebranded generic roof tents vs the South African woven canvas used on premium world brand roof tents.

-Chinese polycotton is ok up to medium spec, medium priced roof tents and is what you'll find on our own SUB60 roof tents, this being the only Chinese origin roof tent model we offer.
-Whilst other sellers/brands would have you believe this is as good as canvas gets... most simply won't have had opportunity to see the canvas used on our premium world brand roof tents.
+Chinese polycotton is ok up to medium spec, medium priced roof tents and is what you'll find on our own SUB60 roof tents.
+Whilst other sellers/brands would have you believe this is as good as canvas gets... most simply won't have had opportunity to see the real canvas used on our premium world brand roof tents.
 The difference isn't something we can demonstrate in online photos either, so you'll have to come see/feel for yourself when we're exhibiting at an Expo.

 Seam seal tapes.
-Whereas Chinese canvas will have a seam seal tape applied over the stitched seams, genuine premium canvas does not!
-So while most brands market their seam sealed canvas to prospective buyers as a positive feature, it's actually the first indication you're looking at a less than top spec roof tent.
+Whereas Chinese canvas will always have a seam seal tape applied over the stitched seams, genuine premium canvas doesn't!
+Whilst many buyers feel they've been educated to look for seam sealed canvas, if you discount non seam sealed canvas you'll actually be discounting the best canvas and most premium roof tents on our market.
 Seam seal tapes work well when the product is new, but often start to break down when the product is around two years of age.
 It's not technically a fault, it just means that you'll have some additional ongoing maintenance to do compared to roof tents made from the highest quality South African canvas.
-We have found that Chinese canvas benefits from reproofing annually, ideally before leaks develop.
-In comparison, to date, none of our premium models made with South African canvas have ever needed reproofing!

 Longevity/Durability.
-We know of two old EEZI-AWN roof tents in New Zealand, having been used on at least one round the world tour each - one is still in use at over 30 years old and the other over 25 years.
+We know of two old EEZI-AWN roof tents in New Zealand, having been used on at least one round the world tour each - both are over 30 years old and still in use.
 Real South African canvas can last decades if properly cared for.
-It's in a very different league.
-Aluminium tent shells are capable of a long life, which will be limited to the life of the canvas in most brands.
+It's in a totally different league.
+Aluminium tent shells are capable of a long life, but many are now arriving in NZ fitted with canvas that won't be long lasting or high performance.

 Shell Construction